Nobody could have predicted the traumatic brain injury Tiffany Harding’s step-daughter, Petra, would suffer in 2018 at the age of 23.

-To avoid any potential conflicts of interest, Jordaan recommends your child’s custodian be a different person than the person who will be in charge of their finances (i.e., their guardian for property or the trustee of a trust holding assets for your child)
+To avoid any potential conflicts of interest, estate professionals recommends your child’s custodian be a different person than the person who will be in charge of their finances (i.e., their guardian for property or the trustee of a trust holding assets for your child).

-Many children whose parents have passed prematurely will move into the custodian’s home, Jordaan notes.
+Many children whose parents have passed prematurely will move into the custodian’s home.
 But what if the custodian’s home isn’t big enough, for example?
 If they need to move to a larger space, how will this be funded?
 These decisions can present a conflict of interest if the guardian also controls your assets.

 When it comes to family members, it’s not just about making decisions in case you die, however.
 It’s also planning for unforeseen circumstances when people are alive.